 The creation and dissemination of a standard participatory reference for the One Map Policy could enhance transparency in gathering geospatial information by informing the public of how they can participate in the digital mapping process.
 It could resolve local conflicts over land ownership by facilitating dialogue between indigenous groups, village leaders, civil society, government agencies, and businesses.
 However, while the commitment addresses points initially mentioned in the Regulation on Public Participation issued in 2015, it is unlikely that creating participation standards will, by itself, transform government practices over land conflict resolution or the gathering of information for the One Map Policy.
-The Alliance of Indigenous People (AMAN), an NGO focused on indigenous rights in Indonesia, estimated that indigenous people have traditionally occupied about 40 million hectares of land in Indonesia.8 If indigenous groups are not sufficiently involved in the One Map Policy, the initiative could inadvertently exacerbate social conflicts over land.9 The One Map Policy lacks specific consultation mechanisms between government agencies, stakeholders, and indigenous communities; therefore, it is unlikely this commitment will transform existing government practice.
+The Alliance of Indigenous People (AMAN), an NGO focused on indigenous rights in Indonesia, estimated that indigenous groups are not sufficiently involved in the One Map Policy, the initiative could inadvertently exacerbate social conflicts over land.9 The One Map Policy lacks specific consultation mechanisms between government agencies, stakeholders, and indigenous communities; therefore, it is unlikely this commitment will transform existing government practice.